Full Disclosure: Clicking on these links could mean a tiny commission for me, at no extra cost to you.

 - Loss of Familiarity: Leaving behind their home, belongings, and neighborhood can evoke feelings of nostalgia and sadness.

 - Fear of the Unknown: Uncertainty about the care home environment, staff, and fellow residents can fuel anxiety.
+A Life Assure fall detection device can be helpful to have for the sake of peace of mind.

 - Change in Routine: Adjusting to new schedules, activities, and caregiving routines may feel overwhelming.